Initial: Types of initial

+Drop cap

 With a drop cap, the initial sits within the margins and runs several lines deep into the paragraph, indenting some normal-sized text in these lines.
 This keeps the left and top margins of the paragraph flush.

 In modern computer browsers, this may be achieved with a combination of HTML and CSS by using the float: left; setting.
-A CSS-only solution alternatively can use the :first-letter pseudo-element.
-An example of this format is the following paragraph:
+An alternate CSS-only method can instead use the :first-letter pseudo-element.
+For example:

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 In some older manuscripts, the first letter of normal sized text after a drop cap also would be capitalized, as may be seen in the Mainz Psalter above, and in the original 1609 printing of Shakespeare's sonnets.
 This evoked the handwritten "diminuendo" style of gradually reducing the text size over the course of the first line.
 This style now is rare, except in newspapers.

+Inhabited initial

+An inhabited initial is an initial, an enlarged letter at the beginning of a paragraph or other section of text that contains an illustration of human or animal figures within the letter.
+It is similar to a historiated initial (see below); however, the figures in historiated initials show an identifiable scene or story, while the figures in inhabited initials do not show a narrative.
+Figures in inhabited initials may be related to the contents of the text, but do not have to be.
+They may be purely decorative instead.

+Historiated initial

+A historiated initial is an initial, an enlarged letter at the beginning of a paragraph or other section of text, that contains a picture.
+Strictly speaking, a historiated initial depicts an identifiable figure or a specific scene, while an inhabited initial (see above) contains figures (human or animal) that are decorative only, without forming a subject.
+Both sorts became very common and elaborate in luxury illuminated manuscripts.
+These illustrated initials were first seen in the Insular art of the early 8th century.
+The earliest known example is in the Saint Petersburg Bede, an Insular manuscript of 731–46, and the Vespasian Psalter has another.